CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 We don't actually need the line that sets the value of the text field to the empty string, because right now it starts out empty.
 But explicitly adding that line make the intention of the test more clear.
 And that way, if we did decide in the future to start the form out with default text, we would be sure this test scenario still worked.
 It's a judgment call whether to add it or not.

-Save the file and the test fails, because the validation error is not found:
+Save the file and the test fails, because the validation error message is not found:

 ```sh
   ● NewRestaurantForm › when empty › displays a validation error